 These tours were available on Christmas Day in 2018.
 Details are yet to be confirmed for 2019, so check back nearer the time for more information.

 - Experience the sights and sounds of London on Christmas Day during a luxurious coach tour: choose a morning or afternoon tour to pass by world-famous sights, including the Tower of London, Houses of Parliament and Trafalgar Square.

 - Enjoy a Christmas Day lunch cruise and guided city tour: discover London via land and water on 25 December.

 - Celebrate the big day by tucking into a three-course meal during a Christmas Day traditional lunch cruise on the river Thames.

 London attractions open on Christmas Day

-There are some attractions open on Christmas Day in London for tourists: you can enjoy a spin on the JW3 ice rink in north London, one of London's only ice skating rinks open on Christmas Day; or head to the Serpentine lake in Hyde Park to cheer on the tough members of the Serpentine Swimming Club who take part in the Peter Pan Cup race every 25 December.
+Other attractions which are open on Christmas Day in London include JW3 ice rink in north London, one of London's only ice-skating rinks open on Christmas Day; and the Serpentine lake in Hyde Park, where the tough members of the Serpentine Swimming Club take part in the Peter Pan Cup race every 25 December.

 Christmas Day church services in London

 Attend one of the many Christmas Day services in London’s wonderful cathedrals and churches, including the magnificent St Paul’s Cathedral, beautiful St Martin-in-the-Fields church, and historic All Hallows by the Tower and Southwark Cathedral.
 Remember to check timings with the individual church in advance and arrive early, as Christmas services can be very busy and there is limited space.